asmedit/be/README.md

 In the future `be` should have `macho`, `elf`, and `pe` containers support along with RISC-V and AArch64 disassemblers.
 Unfortunately I couldn't find appropriate ARM disassembler codebase to derive so maybe I should finish <a href="https://tonpa.guru/stream/2019/2019-06-09%20A64%20Assembler.htm">one of my own</a>.
-Futunately MIPS and PowerPC disassemblers are easy to implement.
-There could also `be` 8-bit pivot for 8080/8085/Z80, 6502, HC08, F8 or for bytecode of virtual machines: BEAM, EBC, etc.
+Furtunately MIPS and PowerPC disassemblers are easy to implement.
+There could also `be` 8-bit pivot for 8080/8085/Z80, 6502, HC08, F8 or for bytecode of virtual machines: BEAM, EBC, which also are easy to implement.

 The `be` default used for HEX view is 192-bit width byte stream and for ASM view is 64-bit mode EM64T 16-byte instruction pipeline.
 For comfortable usage this requires 120 column terminal.